Katherine Hall Katherine Hall

 NUMBERS 7

-The Gershonites and the Merarites are given oxen and wagons to help carry the tabernacle, but the Kohathites carry the holy items with poles on their shoulders.
+The Gershonites and Merarites are given oxen and carts to help transport the tabernacle, but the Kohathites carry the most holy items on their shoulders using poles.

-The leader of each tribe, starting with Judah and moving around the camp clockwise, brings a grain offering, burnt offering, sin offering, and peace offering to the dedication of the tabernacle.
+The leader of each tribe, starting with Judah and moving clockwise around the camp, brings a grain offering, burnt offering, sin offering, and peace offering for the dedication of the tabernacle.

-Moses hears God speak to him from the mercy seat, the place of God’s presence above the ark of the covenant between the wings of the cherubim.
+At the end of the chapter, Moses hears God speak to him from above the ark of the covenant, between the wings of the cherubim on the mercy seat.

 Read More